PostDoctoral Researchers

 Christina Simoudi

 Christina is a doctoral candidate in the Department of Psychology, Panteion University of Social and Political Sciences.
 She completed her MSc. in "Clinical Neuropsychology – Cognitive Neurosciences" of the Medical School of the University of Athens in collaboration with the Montreal Neurological Institute (MNI), McGill University.
 She holds a BA in Psychology from the Department of Psychology, Panteion University.
 Her master’s thesis was on timing and rhythm reproduction in patients with stroke-induced aphasia.
 She is completing her training in Cognitive Behavioral Therapy (EPIPSY and the Hellenic Society of Cognitive Psychotherapies) and works as a psychologist.
-She is a member of the teaching team of the Courses in Clinical Psychopathology and in Clinical Skills in Psychopathology "Panagiotis Oulis" (First Department of Psychiatry of the University of Athens and the EPIPSY and Hellenic Psychiatric Association, respectively).
+She is a member of the teaching team of the Courses in Clinical Psychopathology and in Clinical Skills in Psychopathology "Panagiotis Oulis".
 Her main interests focus on timing perception and estimation in healthy and disorder populations.

 Amanda Moraiti